Transparent dark purple Insurte logo

 Do US citizens need a visa for Italy?

 Good news!
-US citizens can stay in Italy for up to 90 days without a visa, as long as their trip is for tourism or business purposes.
-However, if you're planning to stay longer or to work or study, you’ll need an Italy visa.
+Nope.
+US citizens can stay in Italy for up to 90 days (in a 180 day period) without a visa, as long as their trip is for tourism or business purposes.
+However, if you're planning to stay longer or to work, you’ll need a visa.

 Who doesn’t need a visa to go to Italy?

-Citizens from Schengen Area countries and a few other nations (like the US, UK, Japan, and Canada) can visit Italy without a visa for short stays (trips less than 90 days in a 180-day period).
+Citizens from Schengen area countries and a few other countries (like the US, UK, Japan, and Canada) can visit Italy without a visa for short stays (trips less than 90 days in a 180-day period).

 How do I apply for an Italy visa?

-If you need an Italy visa, the application process is essential to understand – and it’s fairly straightforward.
+If you need a visa for Italy (also called a Schengen visa), it's important to understand the visa application process – and it’s relatively straightforward.

 • Gather all of the required documents for your visa application.